Establish a Consistent Visitor Policy

 Visitor policies might evolve to meet the needs of a growing company or (as in the case of 2020) to accommodate for global changes.
 However, policies should be consistent from day to day.
 A cohesive visitor policy makes it easier for front desk personnel to efficiently do their jobs while also giving security teams a foundation for their work.
 Policies should include:

-Badges are quick ways for security teams to identify who should be in an office and who shouldn’t.
-However, a surprising number of companies don’t give visitors any sort of credential to recognize them as a guest.
+ID badges are quick ways for security teams to identify who should be in an office and who shouldn’t.
+However, a surprising number of companies don’t give visitors any sort of credential to recognize them as a visitor.
 Badges should have the following information from a visitor:

 - First and last name

 Additional information like a visitor’s organization or contact info can be added, depending on security needs.
 It’s also best to collect badges from visitor at the end of their visit to prevent any attempted misuse.

 Automate Visitor Alert and Messaging System

 Front desk teams juggle a lot of information, phone calls and messages every day.
 Telling the team that a visitor is here for them — especially during busy moments — might not be the most effective way to alert the office to a visitor’s presence.
 By sending an automated alert to employees when a visitor checks-in, front desk personnel are freed up to continue working on what they need to get done.

 Visitor management systems like BreezN make it easy to analyze guest data.
 Reporting equips security teams with insights as to who is in your offices, who they’re frequently meeting with, and how many guests failed to properly check out.
 Reports can also help keep the office healthier by providing insights into the most frequently used rooms and spaces.
 That data helps with contact tracing efforts as well as giving custodial teams information on what spaces need a deeper cleaning.